-The main reason for sharing this information is to help you start turning bowls too and excel to become a bowl turning master.
-Understanding the particulars for any given issues during the bowl making process and building confidence is critical to mastering bowl making.
+The main reason for sharing this information is to help you start turning bowls too and excel to become a bowl-turning master.
+Understanding the particulars of any given issue during the bowl-making process and building confidence is critical to mastering bowl-making.

 The process of learning to turn a wood bowl well is filled with hurdles and obstacles.
 At times it can be exhausting and overwhelming.

-None of my bowl turning training was formalized in a traditional manner.
-Instead, consistent and relentless experience and persistence was my main slyibus.
+None of my bowl-turning training was formalized in a traditional manner.
+Instead, consistent and relentless experience and persistence were my main syllabus.

-The graphic designer and communicator in me itches to detail, catalog, and present the layers of my bowl turning journey.
+The graphic designer and communicator in me itch to detail, catalog, and present the layers of my bowl-turning journey.
 This is where you benefit.

 I need to fill an overwhelming urge to share all my knowledge about wood bowl turning on this site and share it all with you.

-It will not happen overnight and it will require work, but I’m here for you the entire way to your wood bowl turning mastery.
+It will not happen overnight and it will require work, but I’m here for you the entire way along your path to YOUR wood bowl-turning mastery.

 1 – Engage with my site.
 Leave comments for anything that comes to mind.
-Please share with me any issues or troubles you’re having when turning bowls.
+Please share with me and all other readers, any issues or troubles you’re having when turning bowls.
 I will do my best to help.
 I need to know what you need help with specifically.
 That’s what this site is for.
 I read every comment!

 2 – If you like this site and have gained value from it, please share my site with others through word-of-mouth, Pinterest, Facebook, Instagram, any other social media, your local turning club, etc. Use my advertisers and product links in the Recommended Equipment Guide section.
 Everything helps!
 You get the idea.

-All of the information in the pages of this site are free to read and learn from at no charge to you.
-I also have products available in my Shop that help to offset the amount of time I spend making and maintaining this site.
+All of the information on the pages of this site are free to read and learn from at no charge to you.
+I also have products available in My Shop that help to offset the hundreds of hours of time I spend making and maintaining this site.

-Periodically, I share links to relative products which I do have affiliate agreements with.
+I share links to relative products with affiliate agreements.
 When you use these links, no additional charge occurs for you and you help me out.
 Thank you!